Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Introduction

-Experimentally, the antiferromagnetic material SrCu$_2$(BO$_3)_2$ is an ideal candidate antiferromagnet with deformed SS lattice geometry, and a phase transition proximate to a DQCP was observed with nuclear magnetic resonance technique\cite{NP2017,WeiqiangYu}.
-SS antiferromagnets with strong spin-orbital couplings have also been reported recently\cite{PhysRevB.110.144445,liu2024theoryrareearthkramersmagnets,li2024spinonsnewshastrysutherlandlattice,Pula_2024}.
-Theoretically, the phase diagram of the antiferromagnetic SS model and the nature of the phases and phase transitions are still under debate.
-For instance, Schwinger boson mean-field theory (SBMFT)\cite{Wangfa} suggest that the intermediate phase between the Dimer phase and the Neel phase is a symmetric gapped $Z_2$ spin-liquid (for $0.66<J_1/J_2 <0.71$) instead of a plaquette-singlet phase.
-But more accurate numerical computations indeed confirm the existence of the EP phase in the intermediate region.
-The transition between the EP phase and the Neel phase was proposed to be a DQCP with emergent O(4) symmetry \cite{YouPRX}.
-This proposal was supported by tensor network studies\cite{Guzhengcheng_nospinliquid}, which suggest that there is no spin liquid in the intermediate region and strongly suggests a DQCP.
-Literature\cite{Wangling,iPEPS_SS,WanglingED,FRG,iPEPS_2} also proposed that there may exist a deconfined phase (instead of a critical point), {\it i.e.} a quantum spin liquid phase, between the EP phase and the Neel phase.
-Further more, the spin wave bands in the Neel phase was identified with an altermagnetism\cite{Yurong_alter,VMC_alter}, and the emergent O(4) symmetry was observed by the elementary excitations close to the transition point.
+On the experimental side, the material SrCu$_2$(BO$_3)_2$ is an ideal candidate antiferromagnet with deformed SS lattice geometry, in which a pressure and magnetic-field induced phase transition proximate to a DQCP was observed with nuclear magnetic resonance technique\cite{NP2017,WeiqiangYu}.
+SS antiferromagnets with strong spin-orbital couplings have also been reported recently\cite{PhysRevB.110.144445, liu2024theoryrareearthkramersmagnets, li2024spinonsnewshastrysutherlandlattice, Pula_2024}.
+Theoretically, the phase diagram of the SS antiferromagnetic Heisenberg model and the nature of the phase transitions are still under debate.
+For instance, Schwinger boson mean-field theory (SBMFT)\cite{Wangfa} suggest that the intermediate phase between the Dimer phase and the N\'eel phase is a symmetric gapped $Z_2$ spin-liquid (for $0.66<J_1/J_2<0.71$, here $J_1, J_2$ stands for the AFM Heisenberg exchange interactions on the nearest and next nearest neighbor bonds) instead of a plaquette-singlet phase.
+But more accurate numerical computations indeed confirm the existence of the EP phase (valence bond solid order in the empty plaquettes having no diagonal bonds) in the intermediate region.
+The transition between the EP phase and the N\'eel phase was proposed to be a DQCP with emergent O(4) symmetry \cite{YouPRX}.
+This proposal was supported by tensor network studies\cite{Guzhengcheng_nospinliquid}, which suggests that there is no spin liquid in the intermediate region.
+It was also proposed that there may exist a deconfined phase (instead of a critical point), {\it i.e.} a QSL, between the EP phase and the N\'eel phase\cite{Wangling, iPEPS_SS, WanglingED, FRG, iPEPS_2}.
+Furthermore, the spin wave bands in the N\'eel phase was identified with an altermagnetism\cite{Yurong_alter,VMC_alter}, and the emergent O(4) symmetry was supported by the elementary excitations close to the transition point.
 Some other numerical work suggested that the phase transition may be of weak first order\cite{iPEPS_SS,YouPRX,GuoWenAn_JQ}, and a ring-exchange interaction can probably turn the first-order transition into a continuous one\cite{XieZhiyuan}.